The James Brice House: A Brief History

 A Unique Maryland Story

-Built with the skill and discerning eye of a laboring class and with the aid of a talented but enslaved work force, historians today commend James Brice for the extraordinary accounts of the work he kept during its construction.
+Historians today commend James Brice for the extraordinary accounts of the work he kept during the construction of the Brice House, built with the skill and discerning eye of a laboring class and with the aid of a talented but enslaved work force.
 The extent of the documentation for the Brice House is paralleled by few other colonial American endeavors, perhaps matched only by the overly obsessive record keeping of Thomas Jefferson at Monticello and by the meticulous writings of George Washington about his Mount Vernon estate.
 Although James Brice clearly had a hand in the design and construction oversight of his town dwelling, he appears more trusting of the tradesmen he selected to engage in his project than did his Virginia counterparts.